Bali tiger: Habitat and ecology

-Most of the known Bali tiger zoological specimens originated in western Bali, where mangrove forests, dunes and savannah vegetation existed.
+Most of the known Bali tiger zoological specimens originated in western Bali, where mangrove forests, dunes and savanna vegetation existed.
 The main prey of the Bali tiger was likely the Javan rusa (Rusa timorensis).

 Extinction

 At the end of the 19th century, palm plantations and irrigated rice fields were established foremost on Bali's rich volcanic northern slopes and the alluvial strip around the island.
 Tiger hunting started after the Dutch gained control over Bali.

 During the Dutch colonial period, hunting trips were conducted by European sportsmen coming from Java, who had a romantic but disastrous Victorian hunting mentality and were equipped with high-powered rifles.
 The preferred method of hunting tigers was to catch them with a large, heavy steel foot trap hidden under bait, a goat or a muntjac, and then shoot them at close range.
-Surabayan gunmaker E. Munaut is confirmed to have killed over 20 tigers in only a few years.
+A Surabayan gunmaker is confirmed to have killed over 20 tigers in only a few years.

 In 1941, the first game reserve, today's West Bali National Park, was established in western Bali, but too late to save Bali's tiger population from extinction.
 It was probably eliminated by the end of World War II.
 A few tigers may have survived until the 1950s, but no specimen reached museum collections after the war.

 A few tiger skulls, skins and bones are preserved in museums.
 The British Museum in London has the largest collection, with two skins and three skulls; others include the Senckenberg Museum in Frankfurt, the State Museum of Natural History Stuttgart, the Naturalis museum in Leiden and the Zoological Museum of Bogor, Indonesia, which owns the remnants of the last known Bali tiger.
 In 1997, a skull emerged in the old collection of the Hungarian Natural History Museum and was scientifically studied and properly documented.

 Cultural significance

 The tiger had a well-defined position in Balinese folkloric beliefs and magic.
 It is mentioned in folk tales and depicted in traditional arts, as in the Kamasan paintings of the Klungkung kingdom.
 The Balinese considered the ground powder of tiger whiskers to be a potent and undetectable poison for one's foe.
 A Balinese baby was given a protective amulet necklace with black coral and "a tiger's tooth or a piece of tiger bone".

 The traditional Balinese Barong dance preserves a figure with the mask of a tiger called Barong Macan.

-Balinese people are fond of wearing tiger parts as jewelry for status or spiritual reasons, such as power and protection.
-Necklaces of teeth and claws or male rings cabochoned with polished tiger tooth ivory still exist in everyday use.
-Since the tiger has disappeared on both Bali and neighboring Java, old parts have been recycled, or leopard and sun bear body parts have been used instead.